mikependon/RepoDB/RepoDb.Docs/limitations.md

 **Alternative Solution**

-RepoDb will instead ask you to do it this way, targeting the Composite Keys as the qualifiers.
+RepoDB will instead ask you to do it this way, targeting the Composite Keys as the qualifiers.

 ```csharp
 using (var connection = new SqlConnection(ConnectionString))